AntaresSimulatorTeam/Antares_Simulator/docs/user-guide/solver/04-parameters.md

     - for every Monte-Carlo year that you want the Antares Simulator to **skip**, add the parameter entry `playlist_year - = i`, where `i` is the index of the year.

+_Please note that by convention, the first year has index 0._

 ---
 #### playlist_year_weight
 [//]: # (TODO: document this parameter)